NAMASTE ! TREK THE HIMALAYA & BEYOND IN 2010:

 We start along the shady boulevards and French-style architecture of Hanoi, then embark on a boat cruise in the haunting waterscape of Halong Bay.
 The trip continues to unfold among the colorful minority hill tribes of Sapa, ancient monuments of My Son, the charming old port city of Hoi An, and cosmopolitan Saigon.
 Join us in this exotic land, rich in exciting history and unique culture.

-Leadership: The Vietnam Odyssey Tour Leader is Effie Fletcher, the founder and director of Himalayan High Treks.
-For many years Effie led backpacking trips for the Sierra Club including excursions to Hawaii and the Grand Canyon and is a graduate of the National Outdoor Leadership School's course for Outdoor Educators.
+Leadership: The Vietnam North to South Tour Leader is Effie Fletcher.
+For many years Effie led Sierra Club backpacking trips and is a graduate of the National Outdoor Leadership School's course for Outdoor Educators.
 She maintains her certification as a Wilderness First Responder.
-During the last two decades, she's led over 40 overseas treks to Nepal, India, Pakistan, Bhutan and Tibet.
-This will be her first time leading a trip to Vietnam.
+In the last two decades, she's led many overseas tours and treks to Nepal, India, Pakistan, Bhutan, Tibet and Vietnam.
+A practicing Buddhist, Effie is the coordinator of the Dharma Journeys Pilgrimages, and is a graduate of Goddard College in Vermont.
+Note that with an undersubscribed group of four or less, our experienced local staff will lead this trip.

 Pre Trip Days: